 As of January 2022, the Amex Gold Card will be losing its $100 annual airline fee credit.
 You still have 2020 and 2021 to potentially take advantage of this benefit.

 Ultimately I don’t view this as that much of a loss:

-- This card is all about dining, so the airline fee credit tie-in always seemed a bit strange
+- This card is all about restaurants, so the airline fee credit tie-in always seemed a bit strange

 - Amex’s airline fee credits can be tough to use (or at least maximize), especially in an era where airlines are waiving change fees